-If someone has told you that using a construction loan was the best way to finance your renovation project, you should really know all the facts.
+If you’ve been told that using a construction loan was the best way to finance your renovation project, you should read this guide to be sure you really know all the facts!

-Construction loans sound great because they let you borrow based on the after renovation value of your home, helping you to finance your whishlist all in one go.
+Construction loans sound great because they let you borrow based on the after-renovation value of your home, helping you to finance your wishlist all in one go.

 And until recently, these were the only real options for homeowners to borrow in this way.
-But now, other options exist, and these are typically better-suited for renovations.
+But now, other options better suited for renovations exist!

 What Is a Construction Loan?